Castle Upton: Architecture

 One of the notable achievements of this castle is the reconstruction of the wrecked Adam wing.
 This wing, now contains a ballroom in which an Italian, marble chimney has been added.
 The owners of this castle obtained this chimney from Downhill Castle in County Londonderry.
 The stable block was built from exact architectural copies of the now demolished old Fish Market of Leith, near Edinburgh, Scotland.

+The Templepatrick Old Burial Ground

+The adjacent graveyard contains the Upon family Templetown Mausoleum.
+Built in 1789 to the design of Robert Adam, it commemorates among others, George Upton, 3rd Viscount Templeton, Crimean War veteran, MP, and "Gold Stick in Waiting" to Queen Victoria.

-The surrounding graveyard contains the graves of such notables as William Orr (United Irishmens' Rebellion), and Josias Walsh, grandson of John Knox, the Scottish Reformer.
+Remarkably, the Ascendancy family shares the burial ground with the remains of William Orr, the United Irishmen whose execution was invoked in the rebel cry “Remember Orr” during the Battle of Antrim in 1798, and the Geneva-educated preacher Josias Welsh, grandson of John Knox, the Scottish Reformer.